Remote Onboarding Playbooks for LATAM Startups

 While Spanish and Portuguese are dominant, linguistic diversity exists.
 More importantly, cultural norms around communication, feedback, hierarchy, and work-life balance can differ significantly.

 With a small team, every hire needs to contribute quickly.
 A drawn-out or unclear onboarding process can delay productivity.
+Good documentation shortens this ramp-up considerably.
+Virtustant's piece on documentation that shrinks hiring needs for LATAM teams explains how written processes let existing hires absorb more without adding headcount.

 The period between offer acceptance and the first day is crucial for setting a positive tone.